Symptoms of Depression in Women: Types and Causes

 Brain Chemistry Imbalances

-Imbalances in neurotransmitters like serotonin, dopamine, and norepinephrine are critical in depression.
+Imbalances in neurotransmitters like serotonin and dopamine are critical in depression.
 Issues with the production or processing of these chemicals in the brain can lead to depressive symptoms, impacting mood and energy.
 Thyroid conditions causing hormonal changes can also alter neurotransmitter levels, exacerbating depression.

 Women may have different baseline levels of these neurotransmitters compared to men, influencing their susceptibility to the condition.
 These imbalances can result from genetic factors, hormonal changes, or external stressors, making women more prone to developing depression.